Avenir Suisse

 Avenir Suisse is a classical liberal think tank focused on Switzerland’s future in political, economical and social areas.
 Its main goal is to stimulate the public debate and to provide new ideas through the publication of studies and the regular organisation of events and seminars.
 It encourages a liberal vision of the world and the society.
-Its research team comprises mostly graduates in economy, political economy and political science (with 4 women and 14 men in 2019).
+Its fellow and research team comprises mostly graduates in economy, political economy and political science (with 5 women and 11 men in 2025).
+The foundation employs a total of 31 people.

-Avenir Suisse is a non-lucrative purpose foundation with headquarters in Zurich.
+Avenir Suisse is a nonprofit foundation with headquarters in Zurich.
 The foundation has a yearly budget of 5 million Swiss Francs and its fund reaches 50 million.
 The foundation is completely free in its research and content.

 Founded in 1999 by 14 of the most important Swiss multinationals, Avenir Suisse is nowadays supported by 130 donors: Swiss companies as well as individuals.

 Organisation

-Avenir Suisse is present in Zurich (head office) and in Geneva (French-speaking office).
-Peter Grünenfeld is Avenir Suisse’s manager, successor to Gerhard Schwarz since 2016.
+Avenir Suisse is present in Zurich (head office) and in Lausanne (French-speaking office).
+Since August 2023, Jürg Müller is Avenir Suisse’s manager, succeeding Peter Grünenfeld (2016–2023) and Gerhard Schwarz (2010–2016).
 Before him, Thomas Held was the manager of the foundation since its creation in 1999.
-Tiber Adler is the French-speaking manager since 1 June 2014.
-He is the successor to Xavier Comtesse, first French-speaking manager of the foundation.
+Jérôme Cosandey is the French-speaking manager, succeeding Tiber Adler (2014–2019).
+Xavier Comtesse was the first French-speaking manager of the foundation (2002–2014).

 The Chairman of the Board since May 2020 has been Michel Liès, a French-born former CEO of the insurance company Swiss RE and current Chairman of the Board of Directors of Zurich Insurance.
 He succeeds Andreas Schmid, Chairman of the Board of Directors of Flughafen Zürich AG, who in turn succeeded Rolf Soiron in this position in 2014.

 The governance of the think tank relies on: